Meet the Chief Marshals for the 232nd 4th of July Celebration

 In recognition of their legacy of family and community values, I have chosen to honor Lisa Sienkiewicz and Gail Parella as Chief Marshals for the 232nd Bristol Fourth of July Celebration.

 Lisa is a 1983 graduate of Our Lady of Fatima High School.
-She grew up here in town and still resides here with her husband of 26 years and their two children, ages 22 and 17.
+She grew up here in town and still resides here with her husband, Frank, of 26 years and their two children, Sarah, 22, and Alex, 17.
 A committed volunteer, she is a member of 100 Women Who Care RI, a current member of the Gordon School Heads Advisory Council, a Class Parent Coordinator for Portsmouth Abbey Fifth Form, and a Lector at Our Lady of Mount Carmel Church.
 She formerly held positions as Gordon Community Association Co-President, Gordon Centennial Celebration Co-President, and is a past member of the Gordon School Finance Committee.
 She is also a past member of the Bristol Fourth of July Committee and a past Corresponding Secretary of the Bristol Fourth of July Committee.
 A member of both the East Bay and Newport Chambers of Commerce, she has been involved in the running of her family’s business for the past 34 years.

 Gail graduated from Bishop Connelly High School in 1987 and then Rhode Island College in 1991.
-She grew up here in Bristol and currently resides here with her husband of 17 years and their three sons, ages 16, 14, and 12.
+She grew up here in Bristol and currently resides here with her husband, Joe, of 17 years and their three sons, Peter, Joey, and Matthew, ages 16, 14, and 12 respectively.
 An avid volunteer in the community and at her children’s schools, she has held such roles as Co-Chair for the St. Philomena School Fundraising Auction in 2011 and 2012, as well as Head Room Parent for multiple classes at St. Philomena School, coordinating activities and parties for the children.
 She is a Communicant of Our Lady of Mount Carmel Church, a member of the Sons of Italy, and a parent volunteer for the Bristol King Philip Little League.
 In addition, she and her husband are former Chairpersons of the Catholic Charity Fund Appeal for Our Lady of Mount Carmel Church.
 She began her professional career in retail in 1991 as a Sales Manager for Express, a division of The Limited Corp.
 In 1996, she gravitated back to her family’s business where she has remained for the past 21 years.
 She is also a member of both the East Bay and Newport Chambers of Commerce.

 Home and work life is inextricably linked for our Chief Marshals.
 They quite literally grew up in the business started by their parents back in 1961.
 It began as an old-fashioned, family-run record store on Wood Street.
 They lived with their parents in an apartment upstairs from the family store and they fondly recall the store as a hub where everyone met and gathered to shop and to socialize.
 They watched as their parents nurtured relationships with people in their community and are still touched by the graciousness and generosity they witnessed in their parents’ interactions with friends and customers.
 Their parents, and even their grandparents who owned a small grocery store in town, could be counted on to help someone suffering a hardship or donating goods to those in need.